CiscoDevNet/terraform-provider-intersight/website/docs/d/iaas_service_request.html.markdown

 # Data Source: intersight_iaas_service_request
 Gets last six months Service Requests from UCSD.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_iaas_service_request.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `duration`:(string) Service request duration.
 * `initiating_user`:(string) Service Request initiating user.